 No. Don't say that.
 The people who want that are already going to message you anyways.
 Instead, put some conversation starters here.
 These can range from silly little things like "...if you honk for snapping turtles," to questions like "...if you know who put the bomp in the bomp ba bomp ba bom?" or even direct ask outs like "...you want someone to go to the concert this weekend with you!"
 Ideally, they are all things you would like to talk about or have relevant interests in.
 A good trick for this section is to write out a first message you would send a really cool person who you would really, really love to hear from.
 Then, take the essence from that message, and make it bullet points here.
 Well, maybe not bullet points - I just have a personal fondness for those.
 Your call.

-You, yes you there with the cell phone shot in a mirror, probably in the bathroom - leave this page and delete that photo right freaking now.
+YOU!
+Yes, you there with the cell phone self-shot in an unwashed mirror, probably in the bathroom - leave this page immediately and delete that photo.
 Feel free to proceed with the rest of this section when that is taken care of.
 Excuses about not having other pictures of yourself, a camera, or any friends in the world who would take a photo of you are weak sauce and will not be tolerated here.
+Back from deleting?
+Okay, let's move on...

 You will get more visitors on your profile, for better or worse, thanks to the tone your main picture sets.
 I personally prefer something clean and non-provocative - i.e. no ab shots or duck faces.
 That said, this data may offer more insight for how to best represent yourself to a certain audience.
 Give us your best face in your main.
 Make sure the vast majority, if not all of your photos are clear (not grainy or blurry), well-lit, recent, and have you looking good.
-Oh, and please, please avoid obscuring your face (I'm lookin' at you, sunglasses!)
-Quality is more important than quantity, but 5-10 snapshots is ideal.
+Oh, and please, please avoid obscuring your face (I'm lookin' at you, sunglasses!).
+Be sure to utilize caption space.
+Photos with someone who looks like they might be an ex?
+I don't care if you added an explanation, it is best to leave those pics out, period.
+Group shot?
+Better tell us which one is you.
+Quality is more important than quantity, but 4-7 snapshots is ideal.
+Fewer than that and we may not get the whole view, more than that and you look like a vain preteen girl who needs to get over herself.
 A completely rounded out profile should contain each of these photographs: